 After the nomination you should apply for the exchange at the partner university.
 You will need to fill in application documents provided by the partner university, get the signatures of your exchange coordinator and send the forms to the partner university.
 It is your own responsibility that this is done in time.
 Please check the deadlines for application at the partner university.
-Your exchange coordinator will nominate you.
 For questions about this procedure you can contact your exchange coordinator.

-The deadlines may not be the same deadlines as to apply for the Erasmus grant at WUR.
+The deadlines are not the same deadlines as to apply for the Erasmus grant at WUR!

-If you go on an exchange to an EU country, please Erasmus+ Grant Application Study.
+If you go on an exchange to an Erasmus+ country, please Erasmus+ Grant Application Study.
+This documents are compulsory to get an Erasmus+ status (which means you do not have to pay tuition fees at your host university) ánd to apply for a grant.
 Keep in mind the deadlines!

-If you go on an exchange outside the EU you do not have to hand in Erasmus+ forms.
+If you go on an exchange outside the Erasmus+ countries you do not have to hand in Erasmus+ forms.